-Mobile payment has achieved great success in China, and a transaction can be done within seconds by scanning QR code.
-While it brings convenience to our daily lives, mobile payment also brings huge challenges to the risk control infrastructure.
-I gave a talk at O’Reilly Strata Data Conference New York 2019 and shared how we leveraged Apache Pulsar to boost the efficiency of the risk indicator development within Orange Financial.
+Mobile payment has achieved great success in China.
+These days, transactions can be completed within seconds simply by scanning a QR code.
+While that undoubtedly brings convenience to our daily lives, mobile payment also brings huge challenges to the risk control infrastructure.
+In September 2019, I gave a talk at the O’Reilly Strata Data Conference in New York and shared how our company leveraged Apache Pulsar to boost the efficiency of risk indicator development within Orange Financial.

-China is currently the largest mobile payment market and it is still growing each year.
-According to data from a research institute, the number of mobile payment users was 462 million in 2016, it reaches 733 million in 2019, and the number is expected to get even larger by 2020.
-The total volume of mobile payment transactions was $22 trillion (USD) in 2016.
-By the end of 2019, it was expected to hit $45 trillion USD this year.
+China currently has the largest mobile payment market in the world and it continues to grow year after year.
+According to data from a research institute, China had 462 million mobile payment users in 2016.
+That number reached 733 million in 2019.
+In 2020 and beyond, it will grow larger still.
+The total value of mobile payment transactions was $22 trillion (USD) in 2016.
+By the end of 2019, it was expected to hit $45 trillion USD.

-In China, the number of economic activities carried out through mobile payment is surging, and people are less likely to use cash or credit cards than before.
+In China, the number of economic activities carried out through mobile payment is surging, as people are less likely to use cash or credit cards than ever before.
 The high industry penetration rate of mobile payment in China indicates that mobile payment is closely related to our daily life.
-You can do almost everything with a QR code on your smartphone, such as order food, take taxi and metro, rent a bike, buy coffee and so on.
+You can do almost everything with a QR code on your smartphone – order food, take taxi and metro, rent a bike, buy coffee and so on.

 Mobile payment has achieved great success in China because it is convenient and fast.
-A transaction can be done within seconds by scanning the QR code.
-It accelerates the adoption of mobile payments in e-commerce, financial services, transport, retail, and other businesses.
+A transaction can be completed within seconds simply by scanning the QR code.
+That speed and convenience accelerates the adoption of mobile payments in e-commerce, financial services, transport, retail, and other businesses.

-Greater ease of use comes greater threats.
+With greater ease of use comes greater threats.
 While mobile payment brings convenience to our daily lives, it also brings huge challenges to the risk control infrastructure.
 An instant transaction involves thousands of rules running against the transaction to prevent potential financial frauds.
 RSA reports that the top fraud types include phishing, rogue applications, Trojan attack, and brand abuse.
-Financial threats in the mobile payment era are more than that, such as account or identity theft, merchant frauds, money laundry and so on.
-According to a survey from China UnionPay, 60% of the 105,000 interviewees reported that they encountered mobile-payment security threats.
+Financial threats in the mobile payment era are more than that.
+They include account or identity theft, merchant frauds, and money laundering, just to name a few.
+According to a survey from China UnionPay, 60% of the 105,000 interviewees reported that they had encountered mobile-payment security threats.

-We have a robust risk management system that helps us detect and prevent these attacks, and we have been doing quite well in protecting the assets of our customers in recent years, yet we still face many challenges:
+We have a robust risk management system that helps us detect and prevent these attacks.
+Yet, even though we have been doing quite well in protecting the assets of our customers in recent years, we still face many challenges:

-The core of a risk management system is the decision.
-A decision is a combination of one or many indicators: such as geographic coordinates of a user’s login, the transaction volume of a retailer.
-For example, if the geographic coordinates of a user’s recent logins are always the same, it is suspicious, it’s probably a bot or simulator.
-If the transaction volume of a fruit stall is around $300 a day, when the volume suddenly rises up to $3000, our alert is triggered.
+The core of any risk management system is the decision.
+A decision is a combination of one or more indicators, such as geographic coordinates of a user’s login or the transaction volume of a retailer.
+Suspicions are raised, for example, if the geographic coordinates of a user’s recent logins are always the same.
+This tells us the transactions are likely being initiated by a bot or simulator.
+Similarly, if the transaction volume of a fruit stall is around $300 a day, when the volume suddenly rises up to $3000, our alert system is triggered.

-We’ve been seeking alternatives, and then we get to know Apache Pulsar.
-With Apache Pulsar, we made a bold attempt to refactor our data processing stack.
-Our goal is to simplify the stack, improve production efficiency, reduce cost, and accelerate decision-making in our risk management system.
+In seeking more efficient alternatives, we found Apache Pulsar.
+With Apache Pulsar, we made a bold attempt to re-factor our data processing stack.
+The goal is to simplify the stack, improve production efficiency, reduce cost, and accelerate decision-making in our risk management system.

-To deal with those challenges, simplify business processes, and keep good control of financial risks, we begin to investigate Apache Pulsar.
+Recognizing the unique challenges of simplifying business processes and keeping good control of financial risks, we began to investigate Apache Pulsar.

-Apache Pulsar is an open-source distributed pub-sub messaging system originally created at Yahoo! and now it is a part of the Apache Software Foundation.
-After investigation, we’ve summarized the points that why Pulsar fits best for our businesses.
+Apache Pulsar is an open-source distributed pub-sub messaging system originally created at Yahoo!.
+Today, it is a part of the Apache Software Foundation.
+After thorough investigation, we determined that Pulsar is the best fit for our businesses.
 We have summarized the reasons for this conclusion below:

 Cloud-native architecture and segment-centric storage

-Apache Pulsar adopts layered architecture and segment based storage (with Apache BookKeeper).
-An Apache Pulsar cluster is composed of two layers: a stateless serving layer, comprised of a set of brokers that receive and deliver messages; a stateful persistence layer, comprised of a set of Apache BookKeeper storage nodes called bookies that store messages durably.
+Apache Pulsar adopts layered architecture and segment based storage (using Apache BookKeeper).
+An Apache Pulsar cluster is composed of two layers: (a) a stateless serving layer, comprised of a set of brokers that receive and deliver messages; and (b) a stateful persistence layer, comprised of a set of Apache BookKeeper storage nodes (called “bookies”) that store messages durably.
 Apache Pulsar is enabled with high availability, strong consistency, and low latency features.

-Pulsar stores messages based on topic partitions, each topic partition is assigned to one of the living brokers in Pulsar, which is called the owner broker of that topic partition.
+Pulsar stores messages based on topic partitions.
+Each topic partition is assigned to one of the living brokers within the system (called the “owner broker” of that topic partition).
 The owner broker serves message-reads from the partition and message-writes to the partition.
 If a broker fails, Pulsar automatically moves the topic partitions that were owned by it to the remaining available brokers in the cluster.
-Since brokers are “stateless”, Pulsar only transfers ownership from one broker to another during nodes failure or broker cluster expansion, no data copy occurred during this time.
+Since brokers are “stateless”, Pulsar only transfers ownership from one broker to another during node failure or broker cluster expansion.
+Importantly, no data copying occurs during this process.

-Layered architecture and segment-centric storage (with Apache BookKeeper) are two key design philosophies, which enable Apache Pulsar with several significant benefits such as unlimited topic partition storage, instant scaling without data rebalancing, and independent scalability of serving and storage clusters.
+Layered architecture and segment-centric storage (with Apache BookKeeper) are two key design philosophies.
+These attributes provide Apache Pulsar with several significant benefits, including unlimited topic partition storage, instant scaling without data rebalancing, and independent scalability of serving and storage clusters.

-Apache Pulsar provides two types of read API: pub-sub for streaming, segment for batch processing
+Apache Pulsar provides two types of read API: pub-sub for streaming and segment for batch processing

-In a batch process, Pulsar adopts segment-centric storage, reads data from the storage layer (BookKeeper or tiered storage).
+In a batch process, Pulsar adopts segment-centric storage and reads data from the storage layer (BookKeeper or tiered storage).

-After further investigation, we decided to adopt Apache Pulsar to build a new unified data processing stack: Pulsar as the unified data store, and Spark as the unified computing engine.
+Once we understood Apache Pulsar, we chose that product to build a new unified data processing stack using Pulsar as the unified data store and Spark as the unified computing engine.

-Spark 2.2.0, Structured Streaming laid a solid foundation for batch and streaming process.
+Spark 2.2.0 Structured Streaming provides a solid foundation for batch and streaming processes.
 You can read data in Pulsar through Spark Structured Streaming, and query historical data in Pulsar through Spark SQL.

-Apache Pulsar addresses the messy operational problems by storing data in segmented streams.
-The data is appended to topics (streams) as they arrive, and segmented and stored in scalable log storage, Apache BookKeeper.
-Since data is stored as only one copy (source of truth), it solves the inconsistency problem in Lambda Architecture.
-Meanwhile, we can access data in Streams via unified pub/sub messaging and segments for elastic parallel batch processing.
+Apache Pulsar addresses the messy operational problems of other systems by storing data in segmented streams.
+The data is appended to topics (streams) as they arrive, then segmented and stored in scalable log storage, Apache BookKeeper.
+Since data is stored as only one copy (the “source of truth”), it solves the inconsistency problems in Lambda Architecture.
+Meanwhile, we can access data in streams via unified pub-sub messaging and segments for elastic parallel batch processing.
 Together with a unified computing engine like Spark, Apache Pulsar is a perfect unified messaging and storage solution for building the unified data processing stack.
 In light of all this, we decided to adopt Apache Pulsar to re-architect our stack for our business.

 To enable Apache Pulsar for our business, we need to upgrade our data processing stack.
 The upgrading is done with two steps.

-First, import data from the old Lambda based data processing stack into Pulsar.
+First, import data from the old Lambda based data processing stack.
 Our data is comprised of historic data and real-time streaming data.
 For real-time streaming data, we leverage pulsar-io-kafka to read data from Kafka and then write to Pulsar while keeping schema information unchanged.
-For historic data, we use pulsar-spark to query data stored in Hive by Spark, and store the result with Schema (AVRO) format into Pulsar.
+For historic data, we use pulsar-spark to query data stored in Hive by Spark, and store the results with Schema (AVRO) format into Pulsar.
 Both

 pulsar-spark are already open-sourced by StreamNative.